CuarzoSoftware/Louvre/doxygen/md/Environment.md

 ## Keyboard Map

-The keyboard map can be changed programmatically at any time using `Louvre::LKeyboard::setKeymap()`.
+The keyboard map can be changed programmatically at any time using `CZ::LKeyboard::setKeymap()`.
 However, for example compositors or those not setting it explicitly, the default keymap can be modified using the following environment variables:

 - **XKB_DEFAULT_RULES**
 - **XKB_DEFAULT_MODEL**